killianronan/killianronan/README.md

 - ⚡ Fun fact: ...
 -->

 ### Hi there 👋

 ## I'm Killian Ronan.

 ### 💻 &nbsp;About Me
-- 🤔 &nbsp; Exploring new technologies and developing programming insights.
 - 🎓 &nbsp; Studying Computer Science at Trinity College, Dublin.
+- &nbsp; Exploring new technologies and developing programming insights.
+- 👨🏽‍💻 &nbsp; Full stack web developer at @IrlcaLtd.
+- &nbsp; Contact links can be found below!.
+- &nbsp; Proficient in front-end development using Angular, backend development using ASP.NET (C#), and MSSQL database design and management.
+- &nbsp; Take a look at my practice repo for my code samples!
 <br>

 ### 💻 My Technology Stack